-- Feedback (B2.19c; B4.03e) - Able to accept feedback without defensiveness or excuses.
+Feedback (B2.19c; B4.03e)

+Able to accept feedback without defensiveness or excuses.

-DIDACTIC-APPENDIX C: Didactic Phase: Student Incident Report ARC-PA 5th Edition Standards: A3.02; A3.08; A3.09; A3.18; A3.19 Student: Site/Course: Instructor/Advisor: Date: In the event you are injured, your highest priority is prompt treatment.
+DIDACTIC-APPENDIX C: Didactic Phase: Student Incident Report

+ARC-PA 5th Edition Standards: A3.02; A3.08; A3.09; A3.18; A3.19

+Site/Course: Student: Instructor/Advisor: Date:

+In the event you are injured, your highest priority is prompt treatment.
 Students should comply by calling 911 or with seeking treatment in the nearest emergency department, urgent care, or personal physician office.
 The instructor should be notified immediately (not to exceed beyond 24 hours after the event) and complete an incident report that must be submitted to the academic director within 72 hours of the incident.
 Students should not delay prompt evaluation and treatment to complete paperwork.

-Nature of Incident Date of Incident: Approximate Time of Incident: Description of Incident: Actions Taken Following Incident Description of Actions: Notifications Instructor Date & Time Notified: Onsite Health Services, Employee Health, Occupational Health or Emergency Department: Academic or Program Director: Additional Notes Student Signature: Date: Academic Director Signature: Date: Program Director Signature: Date:
+Nature of Incident

+Date of Incident: Approximate Time of Incident:

+Description of Incident:

+Actions Taken Following Incident

+Description of Actions: